Patria is committed to the United Nations Sustainable Development Goals (SDGs) and are a signatory to the United Nations Global Compact.

 Patria’s validated emission reduction near-term targets 2030

 The targets apply to the entire Patria Group, including all subsidiaries and the Millog Group.
-The biggest impact on lowering emissions comes from co-operation with the value chain, as it represents majority of Group’s greenhouse gas (GHG) emissions.
-Key measures to reduce own emissions include sustainably produced electricity and heating and reducing emissions in our own energy production.
+The biggest impact on lowering emissions comes from co-operation with the value chain, as it represents the majority of the Group’s greenhouse gas (GHG) emissions.

-Patria reports of the progress of its climate strategy according to Greenhouse Gas (GHG) protocol in the annual reports.
+Patria reports on the progress of its climate strategy according to Greenhouse Gas (GHG) protocol in the annual reports.